mtyree18/Engineering_4_Notebook/README.md

 ### Assignment Description

-This assignment asked me to make the display setup I have so far able to be run seperate from a computer.
+This assignment asked me to make the display setup be able to be run seperate from a computer.

 ### Evidence